NebraLtd/hm-gatewayrs/README.md

 # hm-gatewayrs

-Light gateway container for Helium Network
+Light gateway container for Helium Network which builds the [gateway-rs](https://github.com/helium/gateway-rs) application into a docker container.

 ## Pre built containers